Hey, I think I got an idea on how to get Obama to go to Germany.

 The delay is causing some frustration among Reed's fellow Democrats.

-And you know, I'm I'm wondering if all of this is not just a giant big bluff that's been called.
+And you know, I'm wondering if all of this is not just a giant big bluff that's been called to try to make people think something was a fait accompli next week when it's not.

 Now, all this talk about not getting it done before the end of the year, I wonder if what the purpose of that is is sort of tame the crowd that's going to show up tomorrow in Washington.

-I wonder if they're putting this folks don't I don't believe anything you hear coming out of this.
+I wonder if they're putting this, folks, don't I don't believe anything you hear coming out of this.

-There's just there we're dealing with Democrats, we're dealing with people that do not care what you think, but they don't want to stare you in the face when they hear you tell them that you don't want what they're doing.
+We're dealing with people that do not care what you think, but they don't want to stare you in the face when they hear you tell them that you don't want what they're doing.

 Obama has said, by the way, if it doesn't get done by the end of the year, it doesn't get done.

-And that's how that's that's how precious the timeline on this is now.
+And that's how precious the timeline on this is on Dingy Harry not committing to it.

 And here's something else.